Home / Farm

 First Moss Basket days in March

-Wayne and Joanne Pahl were named Dakota County Farm Family of the year
+Wayne and Joanne Pahl named Dakota County Farm Family of the year

 At least one greenhouse was constructed every year